hawkeyesec/scanner-cli/README.md

 ```

 ### As a git pre-commit hook
-This is an example of running Hawkeye from package.json against a local repository before commit, failing the commit if high or critical issues are found:
+This is an example of running Hawkeye from an npm package.json against a local repository before commit, failing the commit if high or critical issues are found:

 ```
 {